-- All grant funds must support an age-appropriate mental health activity, event, or program. - The program should ideally serve a majority of the school population. - The program will occur by December 31, 2025. - Documentation of the program must be emailed to Contests@LouisianaPTA.org by December 31, 2025.
+Entry information includes Local PTA Name, LUR#, parish, mailing address, the Grade Division, PTA's annual gross income, PTA contact's info, and complete details on the proposed use of funds.
+All grant funds must support an age-appropriate activity, event, or program.
+The program should ideally serve a majority of the school population.
+The funds will be used within a year of issuance.
+Documentation and pictures of the event must be emailed to Contests@LouisianaPTA.org.